AI Contextual Governance for Business Evolution and Adoption (2026 Guide)

 Introduction

-AI Contextual Governance in Business Evolution: A Real Example
+AI Contextual Governance in Business Evolution: A Real-World Example

-• 42 percent increase in AI adoption across teams
+• 42% increase in daily AI tool adoption across teams

 What is AI Contextual Governance?